BlackcoinDev/devassist/docs/SEARCH.md

 /context on
 /context off

-# Search knowledge base
+# Search knowledge base (ask the AI - it autonomously calls search_knowledge)
-/search your query here
+You: "What do you know about [topic]?"

 # Teach DevAssist
 /learn Important information to remember